goadesign/goa/README.md

 good design where the service business logic concerns are expressed and implemented separately from the transport logic.

-The goa DSL consists of Go functions so that it may be extended easily to avoid repetition and promote standards.
-The design code itself can easily be shared across multiple services by simply importing the corresponding Go package again promoting reuse and standardization across service boundaries.
+The Goa DSL consists of Go functions so that it may be extended easily to avoid repetition and promote standards.
+The design code itself can easily be shared across multiple services by simply importing the corresponding Go package again promoting reuse and standardization across services.

 ## Code Generation

-The goa tool accepts the Go design package import path as input and produces the interface as well as the glue that binds the service and client code with the underlying transport.
+The Goa tool accepts the Go design package import path as input and produces the interface as well as the glue that binds the service and client code with the underlying transport.
 The code is specific to the API so that for example there is no need to cast or "bind" any data structure prior to using the request